fsfe/reuse-docs/site/content/page.md

 source software easier.
 These best practices are meant to demonstrate how to add copyright and license information to a project in ways which allow for more automation.
-We know you want to focus on coding, but here are some a few simple steps to take to make the copyright and license of your project more easily understood.
+We know you want to focus on coding, but here are a few simple steps to take to make the copyright and license of your project more easily understood.

 There's still work to do, but we hope you'll help us by adopting these